greatest-ape/hs-books/README.md

 There is no database, since any modifications should also be present in the epub files.
 Instead, there is a caching system.

-## Future ideas
+## Ideas for future

-  * Rewrite frontend in React.
-Current code is basically a poor man's version
+  * Rewrite frontend in React?
+Current code is a poor man's version
   * Modernize FaaS technology?
   * Buttons for forcing reloads